-At a special time within my seminar on The 7 Deadliest Communication Sins, I ask two very important questions about audience members’ experience with regard to a specific issue around interpersonal communication.
+At a special time within my seminar on The 7 Deadliest Communication Sins, I ask two very important questions about audience members’ experience with regard to a specific issue around interpersonal communication and workplace communication.

 These two questions are: